How to Improve Your Procurement Data - Veridion

 And, as Jaggaer’s VP of Direct Procurement Strategy Georg Rösch says, it’s difficult to make sense of such data.

-Illustration: Veridion / Info: Supplychaindive
+Illustration: Veridion / Quote: Supplychaindive

 To overcome this challenge, it’s crucial to establish a centralized data repository—a digital library of sorts, where all procurement data is neatly organized and readily accessible.